 - what special considerations will be given to learners.

 If centres require further guidance on what constitutes as reasonable adjustment or special consideration, then a copy of the ABMA Reasonable Adjustments and Special Consideration Manual can be issued to centres.

 It is important that your staff involved in the management, assessment and quality assurance of our qualifications and your learners are fully aware of the contents of the policy.

 On their centre visits, our External Quality Assurers (EQAs) may check that your relevant colleagues and learners are aware of its contents and purpose.

 You should keep records of adjustments and special considerations that your centre has requested from ABMA.
 These records should normally be kept for 3 years following the assessment to which they apply.

 It is recommended that centres nominate members of staff to take responsibility for demonstrating the implementation and recording of adjustments and special considerations to assessments for monitoring by ABMA or the Regulatory Bodies.

-We will review the policy annually as part of our self-evaluation arrangements and revise it as and when necessary in response to customer and learner feedback, changes in our practices, actions from the Regulatory Bodies or external agencies or changes in legislation.
+We will review the policy annually as part of our self-evaluation arrangements and revise it as and when necessary in response to customer and learner feedback, changes in our practices, actions from Ofqual or external agencies or changes in legislation.